apakula036/DiscordBot/README.md

 !ping: Will send "Pong" in chat as a reply to the user.
 !advice: Will send the user advice in chat reading a websites API to grab random advice.
 !nasaphoto: Sends the NASA photo of the day to the chat.
+!readalltweets: Reads all the tweets this bot has made and sent to Twitter and sends them to chat.